-3 See, for example, the work of minority groups and women's rights activists highlighted in Welt, S. 'Reclaiming and Rebuilding the history of the Universal Declaration of Human Rights', in Third World Quarterly Vol 23, No. 3, Taylor and Francis, 2002, pp. 437-448.
+3 See, for example, the work of minority groups and women's rights activists highlighted in Susan Waltz, 'Reclaiming and Rebuilding the history of the Universal Declaration of Human Rights' (2002) 23 (2) Third World Quarterly 437-448.

-4 Note, for example, the role played at this point by the Indian feminist, anti-colonial activist, community organizer and writer Hensa Mehta, as highlighted in Sahgal, G. 'Who Wrote The Universal Declaration of Human Rights?'
-OpenDemocracy, 10 Dec 2014.
-Available at https://www.opendemocracy.net/5050/gita-sahgal/who-wrote-universal-declaration-of-human-rights.
-Accessed 1 April 2018.
+4 Note, for example, the role played at this point by the Indian feminist, anti-colonial activist, community organiser and writer Hensa Mehta, as highlighted in Gita Sahgal, 'Who Wrote The Universal Declaration of Human Rights?'
+(OpenDemocracy, 10 December 2014) www.opendemocracy.net/5050/gita-sahgal/who-wrote-universal-declaration-of-human-rights> accessed 1 April 2018.

-For a discussion of this development framed in terms of the gap between human rights standards and enforcement, see Oberleitner, G. 'Does Enforcement Matter?' in Gearty, C and Douzinas, C (eds.)
-Cambridge Companion to Human Rights Law.
-Cambridge: Cambridge University Press, 2012, pp. 249-268.

-What we first touch when we do so are two forms of discourse, sometimes over-lapping and sometimes standing alone: the visual and linguistic.
-I will build this thesis on the partial assumption that in the space that the two take up the visual expression of the ideas of human rights has held its own, and perhaps has even come to dominate human rights discourse; that we can consider it as "a system [which] adjusts the relations between what can be seen and what can be said, between the unfolding schemas of intelligibility and the unfolding of material manifestations."
+5 For a discussion of this development framed in terms of the gap between human rights standards and enforcement, see Gerd Oberleitner, 'Does Enforcement Matter?' in Conor Gearty and Costas Douzinas (eds), Cambridge Companion to Human Rights Law (CUP 2012) 249-268 rights has held its own, and perhaps has even come to dominate human rights discourse; that we can consider it as 'a system [which] adjusts the relations between what can be seen and what can be said, between the unfolding schemas of intelligibility and the unfolding of material manifestations' 7